enviodev/docs/docs/error-codes.md

 ### `EE102`: Reserved Words

-Using reserved words in the configuration file.
+Using reserved programming words in the configuration file.

+Envio prohibits use of reserved words from JavaScript, TypeScript and Rescript in the configuration file as it may conflict with the auto-generated code.

+Some examples are `for`, `return`, `require`, `try` etc.

 Avoid using reserved words in the configuration file.

 ### `EE103`: Parse Event Error

 Unable to parse event signature due to an error.

+Refer to the [<ins>configuration</ins>](./configuration-file) page on how to correctly define a human readable ABI.

 ### `EE104`: Resolve Config Path